 If you’re reading this, you probably do.
-Here’s a very simple piece of advice: sit down and start writing already.
+Here’s a very simple piece of advice for those who do feel that urge to write: sit down and start writing already.
 Don’t wait for the time to be right, because it will never be right.

 I say this with some authority.
 I watched my husband run out of time to write the book he’d been burning to write.

 If I am not careful, I’ll watch myself run out of steam to write the book I’ve wanted to write ever since I buried him 8 years ago.

 “Ardently do today what must be done.
 Who knows?
 Tomorrow, death comes.”– The Buddha

 The urge to write

 is what my husband and I talked about on our first date.
 Having translated two books written by others, he told me it was time to write his own book in his own voice.